charleskwwan/snakes-and-routers/README.md

 Snakes and Routers is a distributed game of Snake.

 # Usage:
 To run Snakes and Routers, first clone the Git repository to a local directory.
-Then use the command _python GameWindow.py_ to start an instance of the game.
+Then use the command _sh play.sh_ to start an instance of the game.

 To host a game, click the "Host!" button and type in a port to listen on.
 Note your visible IP address is the address that others should connect to if you host a game.